bmolnar91/workbook/module_oop.md

 Member level (attributes and methods):
 * private: Accessible only within the declared class itself.
-* default (no modifier): A variable or method declared with 'no access control modifier' is available to      any other class in the same package.
-Also known as 'package-private'.
+* default (no modifier): A variable or method declared with no access control modifier is available to any other class in the same package.
-* protected: Provides the same access as the 'default' access modifier, with the addition that subclasses     can access 'protected' methods and variables of the superclass.
+* protected: Provides the same access as the *default* access modifier, with the addition that subclasses can access *protected* methods and variables of the superclass.
   //Makes the members visible (or "public") only to the subclasses//
 * public: Accessible from any other class.

 //It's a best practice to keep the variables within a class private.
-The variables are accessible and modified using Getters and Setters.//
+The variables are accessible and modified using getters and setters.//

 #### Can an “enum” contain methods in Java?
 Explain.
-IN PROGRESS

 No.

-An Enum is a special type used to define collections of constants.
+An `Enum` is a special type used to define collections of constants.
 Basically, Enums define variables that represent members of a fixed set.

 You should always use Enums when a variable (especially a method parameter) can only take one out of a small set of possible values.